Heaviside step function

-The Heaviside step function, or the unit step function, usually denoted by H or θ (but sometimes u, 1 or 𝟙), is a step function, named after Oliver Heaviside (1850–1925), the value of which is zero for negative arguments and one for positive arguments.
+The Heaviside step function, or the unit step function, usually denoted by H or θ (but sometimes u, 1 or 𝟙), is a step function named after Oliver Heaviside, the value of which is zero for negative arguments and one for positive arguments.
+Different conventions concerning the value H(0) are in use.
 It is an example of the general class of step functions, all of which can be represented as linear combinations of translations of this one.

 The function was originally developed in operational calculus for the solution of differential equations, where it represents a signal that switches on at a specified time and stays switched on indefinitely.
-Oliver Heaviside, who developed the operational calculus as a tool in the analysis of telegraphic communications, represented the function as 1.
+Heaviside developed the operational calculus as a tool in the analysis of telegraphic communications and represented the function as 1.

+Formulation

-The Heaviside function may be defined as:
+Taking the convention that H(0) = 1, the Heaviside function may be defined as: